OGBitBlt/ElectrumClient/README.md

 ```
 - ##### AddressManager->IsValidAddress(string $address) : bool
     - Determines if the address is valid or not
+    - param: $address a string containing the address to check
+    - return: true if is a valid address, false otherwise
 - ##### AddressManager->IsMyAddress(string $addres) : bool
     - Determines if the address is associated with your wallet or not
+    - param: $address a string holding the bitcoin address to check
+    - return: true if the address belongs to your wallet, false otherwise.
 - ##### AddressManager->GetAddressHistory(string $address) : array
+    - Get the transaction history for an address
+    - param: $address a string holding the address you want to get the history for
     - Returns a history of transactions for the adddress in an associative array that looks like:
 ```
 array(3) {